Dataframe#

 >>> from pystarburst.functions import col >>> df = session.createDataFrame([(1, 1.0), (2, 2.0)], ["int", "float"]) >>> def cast_all_to_int(input_df): ... return input_df.select([col(col_name).cast("int") for col_name in input_df.columns]) >>> def sort_columns_asc(input_df): ... return input_df.select(*sorted(input_df.columns)).toDF("float", "int") >>> df.transform(cast_all_to_int).transform(sort_columns_asc).show() +-----+---+ |float|int| +-----+---+ | 1| 1| | 2| 2| +-----+---+ >>> def add_n(input_df, n): ... return input_df.select([(col(col_name) + n).alias(col_name) ... for col_name in input_df.columns]) >>> df.transform(add_n, 1).transform(add_n, n=10).toDF("int", "float").show() +---+-----+ |int|float| +---+-----+ | 12| 12.0| | 13| 13.0| +---+-----+

-- union(other: DataFrame) DataFrame #
+- union(other: DataFrame) DataFrame#

 Returns a new DataFrame that contains all the rows in the current DataFrame and another DataFrame (

-), excluding any duplicate rows.
+other), excluding any duplicate rows.
 Both input DataFrames must contain the same number of columns.- Parameters:

 other – the other

-that contains the rows to include.
+DataFramethat contains the rows to include.

 Examples